codam-coding-college/MLX42/README.md

 5. Probably all the other steps for Linux apply, just clone, build and run.

-The systems below have not been tested yet.

 ### For Windows:

 1. Download & Install MinGW: [Here!](https://sourceforge.net/projects/mingw/)